 Longest World Series game in history: Dodgers, Red Sox set a new record in Game 3

-Never before has a World Series game gone 15 innings or taken this much time
+Never before had a World Series game gone 18 innings or taken more than seven hours

-Thanks to a pair of run-scoring errors in a wild 13th inning, the Dodgers and Red Sox are still playing Game 3 of the World Series at this very moment (GameTracker).
-The two teams have completed 14 innings as of this writing.
+Thanks to a pair of run-scoring errors in a wild 13th inning, the Dodgers and Red Sox played the longest game in World Series history Friday night.
+It was the longest game in World Series history and it's not even close.
+Max Muncy hit a walk-off home run in the bottom of the 18th to keep the Dodgers alive in this series.

 - 1916 Game 2: (Brooklyn) Dodgers beat Red Sox 2-1 in 14 innings.